mabrek/mabrek.github.io/_drafts/statistics-for-monitoring-anomaly-p2.md

 ![stable mean]({{ site.url }}/img/aspm/stable-mean.png)

-Both graphs clearly show different behaviour at different time intervals but changes in mean value (painted red) are quite small in comparison to standard deviation to be noticed by control-charts.
+Both graphs clearly show different behavior at different time intervals but changes in mean value (painted red) are quite small in comparison to standard deviation to be noticed by control-charts.

 Another bad example are metrics that represent request latency or size.